kolenaIO/kolena/docs/dataset/core-concepts/index.md

 [model comparison](../quickstart.md/#step-5-compare-models).

 !!! tip
-    Use the `Filter Untested Datapoints` option to narrow down your metrics to only include datapoints that all selected models have tested on.
+    Use the `Filter Untested Datapoints (or Filter to Intersection)` option to narrow down your metrics to only include datapoints that all selected models have tested on.
 This allows for an apple to apple comparison of metrics.

 ### Debugging